bwold001/Oct-4-Hackathon-2025-/submissions/KnowMe/README.md

-# Know Me - Mental Health Analyzer
+# 🧠 Know Me - Mental Health Analysis App
+**Peek into your mind—through the story your phone tells.**

-A full-stack application that analyzes social media data to provide mental health insights using AI.
+A cutting-edge React prototype that analyzes users' social media behavior to provide personalized mental health insights and recommendations.
+Built for the Oct 4, 2025 Hackathon, Know Me combines modern web technologies with AI-powered analysis to help users understand their digital wellbeing.

+## 🌟 Overview

+Know Me is a revolutionary mental health analysis platform that leverages social media data to provide users with actionable insights about their emotional wellbeing, stress patterns, and digital habits.
+By connecting multiple social media accounts, users receive comprehensive analysis including emotional trends, anxiety risk assessment, and personalized recommendations for improving their mental health.

 ## 🚀 Features